-- Working capital – Does the vendor have negative working capital?
+- – Does the vendor have negative working capital?
 Is there enough liquidity or current assets to cover its current debt?

-- Net worth – Does the vendor have declining net worth?
+- – Does the vendor have declining net worth?
 May it be depleted by annual operating losses, decrease in asset values relative to liabilities, or distributions/dividends paid?

-- Profitability – Does the vendor have net losses?
+- – Does the vendor have net losses?
 Do expenses exceed revenue?

 Is it true there is a new law that permits transitional licensing authority for mortgage loan originators (MLO)?